conectado/conectado-blog/posts/2025-06-20/sharing-io-resources/README.md

 ## Tests

 First, let's write some test to get a feeling of how the protocol should behave.

-Just something simple to set expectations and exemplify how this should work, not a way to catch edge cases.
+We're just writing something simple to set expectations and exemplify how this should work, not a way to catch edge cases.

 For our first implementation the interface for the protocol will be: